seisman/HinetPy/docs/tutorial/get-started.md

 ## Network Codes

-Hi-net website provide seismic waveform data from several organizations and networks, e.g. Hi-net, F-net and V-net.
+Hi-net website provides seismic waveform data from several organizations and networks, e.g. Hi-net, F-net and V-net.
 Each network has a unique network code.
 In order to request waveform data from specified network, you need to know the network code.
 See {meth}`~HinetPy.client.Client.info` for details.